reagrouptest/simple-sinatra-application/README.md

 This project has been designed such that it does not require system engineer support for application change deployment.
 Whenever a developer pushes the code to application repository, jenkins automatically build the server and your load balancer serves the updated output.

-# Watch the application deployment:
+## Watch the application deployment:

+The deployment starts just with the Github push in the application code.

 [![Watch the deployment](images/watchdeployment.JPG)](https://drive.google.com/file/d/1qgdAEfIBvgLOu5dxWaGbqESkAdsD1D62/view)